 - VOCs at concentrations generally below 10 ppb were detected in unsaturated sediments in over half of the boreholes. - A maximum TCE concentration of 540 ppb occurred in saturated sediments from SIB-HPA-006 in April 1990 (Table 3.1). - A maximum groundwater TCE concentration of 13,000 ppb occurred in well W-653 in June 1996 (Table 3.2).
-By August 1998, this concentration had decreased to 1,900 ppb because of extraction from a pump-and-treat well located about 60 m (200 ft) west of the helipad. - Tritium was detected in unsaturated sediment samples at a concentration of <1 pCi/g. - Gross alpha and gross beta radioactivity were not detected, or were within natural background values, in groundwater collected from monitoring wells screened in HSU 2.
-Tritium concentrations in groundwater were less than 1,000 pCi/L. - PCBs at a concentration of 0.53 ppm were detected in unsaturated sediment samples.
+By August 1998, this concentration had decreased to 1,900 ppb because of extraction from a pump-and-treat well located about 60 m (200 ft) west of the helipad. - PCE and carbon tetrachloride in groundwater currently exceed MCLs. - Tritium was recently detected in unsaturated sediment samples at a concentration of 2,180 pCi/L in pore water.
+In groundwater, it was recently reported at 133 pCi/L. - Gross alpha and gross beta radioactivity were not detected, or were within natural background values, in groundwater collected from monitoring wells screened in HSU 2.
+Tritium concentrations in groundwater were less than 1,000 pCi/L. - PCBs at a concentration of 0.53 ppm were detected in unsaturated sediment samples in March 1999.
+PCB data are not available for groundwater, but the concentration is below detectability in all areas where it has been tested, including three adjacent stipulated areas.